 While businesses opt for running SIP trunks directly over the Internet, telecommunications providers prefer to offer dedicated data lines directly to a customer’s premises to ensure the quality and stability of their SIP trunks.

 The capacity of a SIP trunk is related only to the capacity the service provider can handle and the bandwidth available on the data line between the customer and service provider.

-Going back to our previous example, if the same company decided to switch its PRI lines to SIP trunks, it would then require only one SIP trunk to handle all 92 simultaneous calls, assuming there is enough bandwidth in the line between the company and service provider.
-The savings on the multiple PRI lines and additional hardware (interface cards) needed obviously warrants careful consideration for any organization.
+Going back to our previous example, if the same company decided to switch its PRI phone lines to SIP trunks, it would then require only one SIP trunk to handle all 92 simultaneous calls, assuming there is enough bandwidth in the line between the company and service provider.
+The savings on the multiple PRI connection lines and additional hardware (interface cards) needed obviously warrants careful consideration for any organization.